stackbit.yaml file lets you define the directory structure, the content schema, and other aspects of your site needed to make it work with Stackbit.

 stackbit.yaml to run your SSG.
 Once your SSG is up and running, Stackbit Studio shows the live site preview allowing you to edit your site pages, create new and delete existing pages, navigate your site via site-map, and other functionalities.

 Stackbit Studio synchronizes site content in a bi-directional manner.
 When you make any content changes in Stackbit Studio, it immediately synchronizes these changes with the headless-CMS.
 Likewise, when you make any changes in the headless-CMS or the git repository, Stackbit Studio reflects them in live site preview.

-On the other hand, if your project does not use any headless-CMS and stores the content in plain files (.md, .json, .yaml, etc.), you can use Git-CMS by defining your site's content schema in
+On the other hand, if your site does not use any headless-CMS and stores its content in plain files (md, JSON, YAML, etc.), you will need to define your site's content models in

 stackbit.yaml using Models and Fields.